 We have supported Arcadia to incorporate as a Community Interest Company, define their objects and open a bank account.
 We are funding them to commission financial feasibility modelling and our advisers are working with them to secure sites they are actively looking at in East London.

 - Learn more about Arcadia’s vision and values on their website

-London Cohousing are a group of 8 residents in Tower Hamlets, who have come together to set up a community self-build project.
+Squeezed London are a group of 8 residents in Tower Hamlets, who have come together to set up a community self-build project.
 They are a group of young professionals and families looking to build upon their professional experience and local knowledge.

 The group are actively looking for sites to build affordable homes for the ‘squeezed middle’, and came together around a bid for a TfL owned in Shadwell, as part of GLA’s Small Sites Small Builders programme.
 Though their bid was unsuccessful, it cemented the groups aims and objectives and they are now actively searching for sites in Tower Hamlets.

 They have also been attending LB Tower Hamlets Self Build Forum, a regular meeting organised by the local authority for people on their self build register.